Welcome To The Law Offices of Julie Kreutzer

 in the areas of Wills and Probate, Family law (Prenuptial Agreements,

-Social Security Disability).
-Like a family doctor, she has a continuing
+and Bankruptcy (Chapter 7 only).
+Like a family doctor, she has a

-relationship with her clients and assists them with various legal
+continuing relationship with her clients and assists them with various

-matters.
-She does cases in the Boulder and Denver metro area and
+legal matters.
+She does cases in the Boulder and Denver metro area

 "In this site, you can read about my general law